The College is commemorating Martin Luther King Jr. Day with a week of service opportunities. Click on each event to learn more.

 Monday, January 16, 2017, Campus Center, 10:00 am- 12:00 noon

-Outreach Campaign to Pennsylvania Elected Officials & Campus Knitting Project
+Outreach Campaign to Pennsylvania Elected Officials & Community Knitting Project

 Plan to join us the day before classes start for this day of service.
 An information session will be followed by outreach to elected officials - all supplies will be provided!
 We will also assemble and package the community knitting projects and write notes of encouragement to those who will receive the finished nests, hats and blankets.